UltraEngine/Documentation/CPP/DownloadFile.md

 Returns true if the download succeeds, otherwise false is returned.

 ## Remarks
 Downloaded files are stored in a local cache.
-You do not need to implement a caching system.
+You do not need to implement an additional caching system.